Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Application to Quantum Geometric Langlands

-with $b_1 + ab_2 = 0$.
-Assuming that $a \ne 0$, in these terms, the parameter $\lambda = -b_2$.
-The category we obtain by when we quantize is then $\QC(\flat^\lambda_G(C))$.
-We will discuss the S-dual to this twist shortly. \end{itemize} We should note that this is not the category occurring in the geometric Langlands correspondence: instead of quasi-coherent sheaves, in order to obtain a category which could plausibly be Langlands dual to an ordinary category of D-modules we would need to consider ind-coherent sheaves with a nilpotent singular support condition \cite{ArinkinGaitsgory}.
-We studied the meaning of such singular support conditions in supersymmetric gauge theory in \cite{EY2}, and a complete analysis of the connection between twisted supersymmetric gauge theory and the geometric Langlands program would have to combine these approaches. \end{example}
+\begin{remark} We should note that this is not the category occurring in the geometric Langlands correspondence: instead of quasi-coherent sheaves, in order to obtain a category which could plausibly be Langlands dual to the category of D-modules we would need to consider ind-coherent sheaves with a nilpotent singular support condition \cite{ArinkinGaitsgory}.
+We studied the meaning of such singular support conditions in supersymmetric gauge theory in \cite{EY2}, and a complete analysis of the connection between twisted supersymmetric gauge theory and the geometric Langlands program would have to combine these approaches. \end{remark}

 Now, suppose $\mu \ne 0$ and for the moment let us set $\mu = 1$.
-As discussed in Example \ref{de_rham_example}, we consider the commutative square
+As discussed above, we consider the commutative square

-The claim is that we find a prequantum twisting $L_{\lambda}$ for the 0-shifted symplectic structure $\Omega_{\lambda}$ on $\flat^\lambda_G(C)$ and moreover we will see in Theorem \ref{geom_quant_line_bundles_thm} below that there is a twisting $L'_{\lambda}$ on $\bun_G(C)$ so that $L_{\lambda} \iso \pi_\lambda^*L'_{\lambda}$.
+The claim is that we find a prequantum twisting $L_{\lambda}$ for the 0-shifted symplectic structure $\Omega_{\lambda} =\Omega_{I_\lambda }$ on $\flat^\lambda_G(C)$ and moreover we will see in Theorem \ref{geom_quant_line_bundles_thm} below that there is a twisting $L'_{\lambda}$ on $\bun_G(C)$ so that $L_{\lambda} \iso \pi_\lambda^*L'_{\lambda}$.